Cyber AssessValydex™by iFeelTech

 Typical Issues

-• Large mailbox migrations can take days for heavy users
+• Large mailbox migrations can take 3-7 days for users with 50GB+ mailboxes, depending on bandwidth and API throttling

 Practical Mitigations